-You need to have a specified timeframe for your SDR team to contact any prospect who has hit the lead score target.
+You need to have a timeframe for your SDR team to contact a prospect who has hit the lead score target.
 By carefully looking at the conversion metrics from each stage, you will be in a position to identify where handoff leaks occur so that you can make changes.
 In the previous section, we talked about velocities and the team can greatly benefit from tracking it.
 Some of the things you can look into are.

 - Average time it takes for the onboarding of customers

-Typically, leakages will happen when the prospect is passed from one team to the next during the customer acquisition.
+Typically, leakages will happen when you pass the prospect from one team to the next during the customer acquisition.
 This is between marketing to sales and then to customer success.
 Therefore, companies should always track how much goes in every stage and the kind of guidelines in every stage.
 The rate of conversion will track the former, and the velocity of the metrics will track the latter.

 PART 3: CONTENT STRATEGY